Previous dayApril 15, 2026Next day

 7.2 km---✓ ReviewedUSGS →

-On April 15, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 100 km S of Sand Point, Alaska at 23:35 UTC.
-At a depth of 7.2 km, the event was shallow crustal.
+The USGS recorded this magnitude 2.6 earthquake 100 km S of Sand Point, Alaska at 23:35 UTC on April 15, 2026.
+This was a shallow crustal earthquake, focused at 7.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 54.431°, -160.585°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 54.431°N, -160.585°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15